Thomas R. O'Brien, M.D., M.P.H.

 |Organization:||National Cancer InstituteDivision of Cancer Epidemiology & Genetics, Infections and Immunoepidemiology Branch|

 Dr. O'Brien received undergraduate and medical degrees from the University of Michigan, and an M.P.H. from the Harvard School of Public Health.
-He was an Epidemic Intelligence Service Officer and Medical Epidemiologist with the Centers for Disease Control and Prevention from 1985 to 1992, when he joined NCI.
-Dr. O'Brien's primary research interests involve studies on the transmission and natural history of oncogenic viruses, including human immunodeficiency virus type 1, hepatitis B virus and hepatitis C virus.
+He was an Epidemic Intelligence Service Officer and Medical Epidemiologist with the Centers for Disease Control and Prevention before joining the NIH Intramural Research Program in 1992.
+His primary research interests have involved studies on the transmission and natural history of oncogenic viruses, including human immunodeficiency virus type 1, hepatitis B virus and hepatitis C virus (HCV).